mixedpuppy/webextension-scan/README.md

 https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Source_Code/Mercurial

-NOTE: report.sh will report against the version of Firefox that the schema files are pulled from.
-If you want to test against an older version of Firefox you should pull from that repository.
-The schema files in this repository are from Firefox Nightly.

 # report.sh output

 report.sh produces a report of API usage in your addon.
-It will contain a status, rank and description for each API call.
+It will contain a status for each release, rank and description for each API call.
 It also lists any bugs related to the API section.
+The status columns are titled N, A, B and R for nightly, aurora, beta and release.

 ### status

 * blank means it is supported
-* NO means it is not implemented.
+* N means it is not implemented.
 This may mean that it is scheduled to be implemented, or that it will not be implemented in Firefox.
-* DEP means the API is deprecated, it should be followed by a line describing the replacement API call
+* D means the API is deprecated, it should be followed by a line describing the replacement API call

 ### rank